lamhq/tech-notes/pages/devops/aws/app-integration/event-bridge.md

 ## Overview

-EventBridge is a **event bus** service (an extension of **CloudWatch Events**) that you can use to connect your applications with data from various sources.
+EventBridge is a **event bus** service that you can use to connect your applications with data from various sources.

+It's an extension of **CloudWatch Events**.

 Allows you to **pass events from a source to an endpoint**.

+It has a typical latency of about half a second.

-Has limited throughput at launch, can be increased on request.
+It has limited throughput at launch, can be increased on request.

-Has a typical latency of about half a second.

 It's the only event-based service that integrates directly with third-party SaaS AWS Partners.

 It's the fastest way to respond to things happening in your environment.

+## Features

 Automatically ingests events from over 90 AWS services.